 Next up Frances Clamp returned with the story of one of “the few” – Squadron Leader Desmond Fopp, who had been forced to bail out of his aircraft over Brentwood at the height of the Battle of Britain.
 Squadron Leader Fopp was actually Australian by birth although his mother was English whilst his father was a first-generation Australian of Prussian extraction.

-Squadron Leader Fopp had joined up shortly after the outbreak of war and had been involved in battle_of_britain_propaganda_poster_midproviding air support for the evacuation of the BEF at Dunkirk and was subsequently heavily involved in the Battle of Britain.
+Squadron Leader Fopp had joined up shortly after the outbreak of war and had been involved in providing air support for the evacuation of the BEF at Dunkirk and was subsequently heavily involved in the Battle of Britain.
 On the 3rd September 1940 his section of 4 Hurricanes was scrambled to intercept a force of 200 enemy aircraft approaching East London.
 He led his pilots into a head-on attack to disperse the bombers and after his ammunition was exhausted, he was attacked by three of the escorting German fighters and his aircraft was set on fire.
 He was badly burned during his attempts to bale out, landing in a field near Brentwood, spending several months in hospital recovering from his injuries.

 In spite of his injuries Sq Ldr Fopp returned to operational flying within a year.
 Listen again here to what Frances told me: –Bygones 2nd July